KyeongsupChoi/BookReviewNotes/Programming/DeepLearningWithPython.md

 for hold-out validation to be reliable
  Doing iterated K-fold validation—For performing highly accurate model evaluation when little data is available Just pick one of these.
 In most cases, the first will work well enough.

+#### 4.5.4 Preparing your data

+Once you know what you’re training on, what you’re optimizing for, and how to evaluate your approach, you’re almost ready to begin training models.
+But first, you should format your data in a way that can be fed into a machine-learning model—here, we’ll assume a deep neural network:
+ As you saw previously, your data should be formatted as tensors.
+ The values taken by these tensors should usually be scaled to small values: for example, in the [-1, 1] range or [0, 1] range.